Cash in Gordon County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Old Sonora P.O.
-Now Sonoraville (approx. 3.1 miles away); Field's Mill & Ferry New Echota Cemetery (approx. 5.7 miles away); New Echota Ferry (approx. 6 miles away); Historic Site in Journalism (approx. 6 miles away); Trail of Tears (approx. 6.1 miles away); New Echota (approx. 6.1 miles away); Cherokee Indian Memorial (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this Old Sonora P.O.
+Now Sonoraville (approx. 3.1 miles away); Field's Mill & Ferry (approx. 5.1 miles away); New Echota Cemetery (approx. 5.7 miles away); New Echota Ferry (approx. 6 miles away); Historic Site in Journalism (approx. 6 miles away); Trail of Tears (approx. 6.1 miles away); New Echota (approx. 6.1 miles away); Cherokee Indian Memorial (approx. 6.1 miles away).

 Categories. • War, US Civil •